Comparing the effects of nuclear and electron spins on the formation of neutral hydrogen molecule: Simulations and results

 \section{Simulations and results}

-Some details about density matrix and Hamiltonian of our model are included in Appendix \ref{appx:TechDetails}.
 Now we introduce the numerical method to simulate the evolution of system.
-The solution $\rho\left(t\right)$ in Eq. \eqref{appxeq:QME} may be approximately found as a sequence of two steps.
-In the first step we make one step in the solution of the unitary part of Eq. \eqref{appxeq:QME}:
+The solution $\rho\left(t\right)$ in Eq. \eqref{eq:QME} may be approximately found as a sequence of two steps.
+In the first step we make one step in the solution of the unitary part of Eq. \eqref{eq:QME}

-and in the second step, make one step in the solution of Eq. \eqref{appxeq:QME} with the commutator removed:
+and in the second step, make one step in the solution of Eq. \eqref{eq:QME} with the commutator removed

 In simulations:

 $\hbar=1$, $\Omega^{\uparrow}=\Omega^{\downarrow}=10^{10}$, $\omega^{\uparrow}=\omega^{\downarrow}=5*10^9$, $\Omega^s=10^9$, $\Omega^n=10^8$;

 $g_{\Omega^{\uparrow}}=g_{\Omega^{\uparrow}}=10^8$, $g_{\omega^{\uparrow}}=g_{\omega^{\uparrow}}=5*10^7$, $g_{\Omega^s}=10^7$, $g_{en}=10^6$, $\zeta_2=10^9$, $\zeta_1=10^7$, $\zeta_0=0$.